jennify/Tweetie-Pie/README.md

 The following **additional** features are implemented:

 - [x] Follower from users page + increment/decrement followers count.
+- [x] UserProfile: Some animation with User Profile Image
+- [x] UserProfile: Animating in the name
+- [x] UserProfile: Pull down to increase size of the background image.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):